 5. Repurpose Content for Email Marketing

 Repurposing content for your emails is a brilliant technique that allows you to kill two birds with one stone.
-And you can do so with a minimum investment in money, time, and effort.
+It requires a minimal investment in money, time, and effort—perfect if you’re running out on your email marketing budget.

-This process involves taking existing content and tweaking it to create helpful and compelling email material.
+This process involves tweaking existing content to create helpful and compelling email material.
 Such content usually includes blog posts, social media posts, YouTube videos, or podcast episodes.

-For example, you may have a blog post on how to organize a home office.
+For example, you may have a blog post on organizing a home office.
 You can turn it into valuable newsletter content, offering subscribers actionable organization tips to transform their home office.
 You can also choose your most engaging LinkedIn posts to create a detailed guide on solving a common pain point in your niche.

 Apart from saving time and workload, content repurposing allows you to reach and engage a wider audience.
-When recycling content from your blog or social media in your emails, you drive traffic back to these channels.
+Recycling content from your blog or social media in your emails drives traffic back to these channels.

 Just make sure you don’t give everything away in your email.
 Tease them with enough details to direct them to the original source and let them further engage with your brand there.

-Take a look at this newsletter sample from Charity Water where they teased the content enough to be interesting before presenting the CTA to read the full content:
+Take a look at this newsletter sample from Charity Water, where they teased the content enough to be enjoyable before presenting the CTA to read the full content:

 This tactic enhances consistent branding across multiple platforms, too.
 When you use emails to promote content from different channels, your audience will start recognizing your brand—as long as you stay consistent with your identity.